cycle touring

 North West Scotland and the Hebrides

-I began cycle touring with my first trip to the island of Mull in 2004.
+I began cycle touring with my first solo trip to the island of Mull in 2004.
 Since then we’ve gone together on several trips back to Mull and Iona.
 I’ve cycled and camped on most of the other Hebridean islands, and all along the length of the west coast from Arran to Durness.

 It’s a sublime landscape: peaceful, remote, awe-inspiring, and exciting.
 There can’t be a better place for cycle touring (unless you’re unlucky with the fickle weather, or the midges).